-The sensory and social input of a conference can be hard to process and cope with.
+The sensory and social input of a conference can be hard to manage.

 We will minimise the use of fluorescent lighting, although it can't be avoided altogether.
 We have chosen a venue with many quiet areas to retreat to.
 The social interaction badge system exists so you can participate fully in the conference even when you don't feel up to socialising.